MonikaBarget/distant-reading/docs/pages_tasksheet_seretsekhama.md

 - [The Swirl World Podcast](https://podcasts.apple.com/us/podcast/the-swirl-world-podcast/id885695922) (The Swirl World, 2014–2019)

-:bangbang: While each of the podcasts may not have so many reviews per country, it can be interesting to scrape the data for all countries.
-And several smaller sets of podcast reviews can also be combined to form a larger insightful data set.
+:bangbang: While each of the podcasts may not have many reviews per country, it can be interesting to scrape the data for all countries worldwide.
+Several smaller sets of podcast reviews can also be combined to form a larger insightful data set.

 ## Questions for data analysis